Exploring South West Saskatchewan

 As predicted, the gravel road was no problem, even with the rains.
 In fact, it was in better shape than some of the paved roads we’d encountered.
 The final few kilometers over loose sand was a different story and I was glad our trailer was back at the museum parking lot.

 The sand hills themselves were a bit of a disappointment.
 What I expected were lots of dunes and endless miles of sand – like a mini Sahara desert.
+That’s what the tourist brochures seemed to hint at.
 What I found were some hills, composed of sand, largely covered with grass and shrubs.
 The disappointment faded as I wandered around.
-There were some large patches of sand and the odd dune to be found not to mention a very odd make-shift memorial with dozens of cowboy boots nailed to it.
+There were some large patches of sand and the odd dune to be found, not to mention a very odd make-shift memorial with dozens of cowboy boots nailed to it.

 Great Sandhills 1